 - Recording all of your expenses allows you to see the most accurate picture of your business’s health.

 Once you’ve taken all of the costs of running your business into account, you’ll be able to determine if you’re making as much money as you think you are.

 Small Business Tax Myths

-- I made less than $5000 so I don’t have to file.
-Again not the case.
 Although you may not owe any taxes on your business income, you may be responsible for Canada Pension Plan contributions.
 As a small business owner, you pay both your share of CPP and the employer’s share.
-The amount due is calculated on your tax return.
+The amount due is calculated by TurboTax Self-Employed on your tax return.